JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_09/nn.md

 <header class="admonition-header">Exercise:</header>
 <div class="admonition-body">
 ```

 Write the `onehot` function that converts the labels `y` into their one-hot representation.
 The samples should be along the second dimension.
 Write the `onecold` function that converts the one-hot representation into the one-cold (original) representation.
 Both these functions need to have two arguments; the second one is `classes`, which equals `unique(y)`.

 Write a check that both functions work correctly.

+**Hints:**
-**Hint**: the one-hot representation for a label has the size equalling to the number of classes.
+- The one-hot representation for a label has the size equalling to the number of classes.
 All entries besides one are zeros.

-**Hint**: since the one-hot representation represents probabilities, the prediction is the class with the highest probability.
+- Since the one-hot representation represents probabilities, the prediction is the class with the highest probability.

 ```@raw html
 </div></div>
 <details class = "solution-body">